Joe-uwu/context-graph-agent/docs/design/urgency-scoring.md

 4. Write the score back onto the node (`urgency`, `urgency_features`, `scored_at`).
 5. For nodes crossing `reason_at`, emit `risk.scored` to trigger the LLM stage.

 Cost is proportional to churn, not to graph size, so freshness holds as the graph grows past 100k nodes.
-Re-scoring the same node within a short window is cached in Redis keyed by the subgraph's content hash, so a node touched repeatedly in a burst is scored once.
+Re-scoring the same node within a short window can be cached (keyed by the subgraph's content hash) so a node touched repeatedly in a burst is scored once; the current build scores in-process and the Redis-backed cache is a scaling target.

 ---

-## Optional learned scorer
+## Learned scorer (trained GNN)

 The weighted model is the default and the fallback.
-A graph neural network (GraphSAGE-style, on the k-hop subgraph) can be trained later on outcome labels — did this node actually lead to a page, a rollback, a missed deadline — to predict urgency directly, capturing feature interactions the linear model misses.
-It runs as a Modal GPU worker and returns a score plus attention weights that map back to nodes for explainability.
-It is gated behind a config flag and only used where a trained model exists for the org; everywhere else the weighted model runs.
-Trade-offs and the labeling scheme are in [ADR-0010](../adr/0010-gnn-urgency-scorer.md).
+The alternative is a 2-layer message-passing GNN over the k-hop subgraph (GCN-style propagation, scalar urgency readout on the anchor), implemented in NumPy with a hand-derived forward pass and backprop — no deep-learning framework or GPU.
+Message passing lets the anchor aggregate signals that live on its neighbors (an incident's severity, a deployment's proximity), which the additive per-node model cannot.
+It ships pre-trained on the UCI ServiceNow incident event log (24,918 real incidents; held-out Pearson ~0.91 against the real priority label) and can be retrained on a synthetic generator or an org's own outcome labels via `python -m cortex.services.ranking.gnn.train`.
+Selected with `CORTEX_SCORER_MODEL=gnn`; when off, or when weights/NumPy are absent, the weighted model runs.
+Details in [ADR-0010](../adr/0010-gnn-urgency-scorer.md) and `services/ranking/gnn/README.md`.
 Nothing in the pipeline depends on it being present.